 5 lenders to consider for personal loan refinancing

-• SoFi SoFi offers unique member perks, including an unemployment protection program, career counseling, financial planning services, rate discounts and access to exclusive events.
+• SoFi SoFi offers unique member perks, including financial planning services, rate discounts and access to exclusive events.

 • Payoff by Happy Money Payoff offers a personal loan geared specifically toward people who want to consolidate credit card debt.
 The lender can show you multiple payoff strategies to pick what’s best for you.
 You can also track your progress toward your goals using the online member portal.